vmware/terraform-provider-vra/website/docs/r/vra_cloud_account_vsphere.html.markdown

 * `org_id` - ID of organization that entity belongs to.

 * `owner` - Email of entity owner.

-* `region-ids` - Set of region IDs that enabled for the cloud account.

 * `updated_at` - Date when the entity was last updated.
 Date and time format is ISO 8601 and UTC.